Tap To Call

 • Home builders are partnering with operators: Taylor Morrison with Christopher Todd Communities and Toll Brothers with BB Living.

-Cindi Reed, ApartmentData.com
+Cindi Reed, MRI ApartmentData

 Our Competition Radar with in-depth floorplan analysis compares similarly sized floorplans to a relevant, expanded group of nearby properties.
-The ability to review the different sizes and types of floor plans and the range of prices charged for each floor plan, gives you the knowledge to determine the best mix of floorplans and prices accurately and efficiently for your project.
-Our Competition Radar platform also includes revenue management and floorplan price guidance.
+The ability to review the different sizes and types of floor plans and the range of prices charged for each floor plan gives you the knowledge to determine the best mix of floorplans and prices accurately and efficiently for your project.
+The Competition Radar platform also includes revenue management and floorplan price guidance.

 For more in-depth or specialized reports, we offer custom reports and sub-market subscriptions.
 Please contact us for more information about these products or any other service we offer.